 the world is your platter

-The smell and taste of natural salt in the seafood, the crunch and the chew, and then next thing you know, you’re down to your last bite, and it’s still as flavorful as the first one, you feel wholesome, and maybe a little sad that it’s all gone now.
+The smell and taste of natural salt in the seafood, the crunch and the chew, and then next thing you know, you’re down to your last bite, and it’s still as flavorful as the first.
+You feel wholesome, and maybe a little sad that it’s all gone now.
 Forget alcohol, karaoke, and every goddam thing your mother ever told you to stay away from, have some seafood pancake svp.
-The sauce, a mixture of soy sauce and a bit of vinegar, was very salty, but in the right amount is a good complement to the pancake.
+Use a light hand with the sauce – it’s salty.

 It’s a tragedy that this place doesn’t see more customers, so get on it for the love of pancakes!
-Oh, it’s also a great new place to have an office dinner (for a comfortable 10-15 pax, or more with reservation), you can have almost the whole place to yourselves, and they serve a selection of Korean alcohol.
+Oh, it’s also a great new place to have an office dinner (for a comfortable 10-15 pax or more with reservation), you can have almost the whole place to yourselves, and they serve a selection of Korean alcohol.
 Also very family-friendly.